 - Assistive Technology--Training in the use of assistive technology devices such as magnifying software or iPads for use at home, work or school.

 - Home Safety Enhancements--Assessment, advice and modification of the home environment to prevent falls, improve health and enhance safety for people living with permanent vision loss.

 - Children’s Services--For school-age students who are visually impaired, receive instruction in daily living skills such as cooking, cleaning and personal grooming to prepare them to be independent.

 - Information and Referral--Information and referral to local, state, and national agencies that specialize in services for the visually impaired.

-- Qualified Staff--The Sight Center employs a full staff of professionals, including optometrists, occupational therapists, low vision specialists, social worker/case managers, orientation and mobility specialists, rehabilitation therapists and assistive technology specialists.
+- Qualified Staff--The Sight Center employs a full staff of professionals, including optometrists, low vision specialists, social worker/case managers, orientation and mobility specialists, rehabilitation therapists and assistive technology specialists.

 - Referral and Fees--The Sight Center receives referrals from ophthalmologists, optometrists, health and human service organizations and other healthcare providers.
 Fees vary per service.
 Payments are accepted from Medicare, private insurance, Opportunities for Ohioans with Disabilities, as well as private pay.